Ally Carda

-Allyson "Ally" Nicole Carda (born January 15, 1993) is an American, former collegiate All-American softball pitcher and first baseman.
+Allyson "Ally" Nicole Carda (born January 15, 1993) is an American professional softball pitcher and first baseman.
 Carda has been a member of the United States women's national softball team since 2015 and was a member of the UCLA Bruins from 2012 to 2015, earning three First Team All-Pac-12 and back-to-back conference Player of the Year awards.
 She also earned back-to-back National Fastpitch Coaches Association First Team All-American honors.
 Carda represented Team USA at the 2020 Summer Olympics and won a silver medal.

 Early life

 Carda was born on January 15, 1993, in Sacramento, California, to parents Heather and Jim Carda.
 Carda and her family moved to Elk Grove, California, where she attended Pleasant Grove High School, from where she graduated in 2011.
 She is openly lesbian and her partner is Kelly Kretschman.

 UCLA Bruins

 Carda signed a letter of intent to play for UCLA during her senior year of High School.
 Carda became one of the all-time greats in the winningest program in history, becoming the best 2 way player for the Bruins since Lisa Fernandez.